dannylimanseta/Slingshot/README.md

 ## Ball Mechanics
 - Ball speeds up slightly on each bounce (+1% per bounce)
 - Starts at 40% speed, then eases to full speed over time
-- Maximum 5 bounces before finisher triggers automatically
+- Maximum 5 bounces before turn ends automatically
 - Trail effect with gradient fade (head bright, tail dims)
 - Glow effect with pulsing alpha
-- Finisher projectile: After max bounces or falling out, fires a fast projectile from the ball's position toward the enemy, dynamically tracking enemy position
+- When ball reaches max bounces or falls out the bottom, the turn ends and damage is applied to the enemy

 ## Right-Pane Battle
 - **Visual Features**: